Working with Multiple Graphs

 }

-// Open and use a graph
+// Open an existing graph

 let social = gm.open_graph("social")?;

-// Cross-graph query
+// Cross-graph query using FROM clause

 let result = gm.query(

-"MATCH (n:Person) FROM social RETURN n.name",
+"MATCH (n:Person) FROM social RETURN n.name AS name ORDER BY n.name",

 )?;